-From next year, we will update and publish our DFES forecasts annually.
+We will update and publish our DFES forecasts annually, as shown in Figure 3.
 For each main annual update there will be the opportunity for stakeholders to provide feedback.
 Feedback from customers and stakeholders is vital to ensure that our DFES forecasts reflect the plans and ambitions of the communities we serve.